input-output-hk/plutus-use-cases/MetaLamp/lending-pool/README.md

 ## The Plutus Application Backend (PAB) usage

 We have provided two PAB applications in `./pab` and `./pab-simulation`.
-First one is made for real world usage and interaction throw frontend [client](client/README.md), second one is a big test scenario.
+The first one is made for real world usage and interaction through frontend [client](client/README.md), the second one is a big test scenario.
 With the PAB we can serve and interact with contracts over a web API.
 You can read more about the PAB here: [PAB Architecture](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/ARCHITECTURE.adoc).

 1. Enter the nix shell (cd to the cloned Plutus repo):